awsdocs/amazon-rds-user-guide/doc_source/Aurora.AuroraMySQL.md

 ## Amazon Aurora MySQL and Spatial Data<a name="Aurora.AuroraMySQL.Spatial"></a>

+Amazon Aurora MySQL supports the same spatial data types and spatial relation functions as the equivalent MySQL release\.
+For example, Amazon Aurora MySQL 5\.7 supports the same [spatial data types](https://dev.mysql.com/doc/refman/5.7/en/spatial-types.html) and [spatial relation functions](https://dev.mysql.com/doc/refman/5.7/en/spatial-relation-functions-object-shapes.html) as MySQL 5\.7\.

-Amazon Aurora MySQL supports the same [Spatial Data Types](https://dev.mysql.com/doc/refman/5.6/en/spatial-datatypes.html) and [Spatial Relation Functions](https://dev.mysql.com/doc/refman/5.6/en/spatial-relation-functions-object-shapes.html) as MySQL 5\.6\.
-Aurora MySQL also supports spatial indexing on InnoDB tables, similar to that offered by MySQL 5\.7, which improves query performance on large datasets for queries that use spatial data\.
-Note that Aurora MySQL uses a different indexing strategy than MySQL, using a space\-filling curve on a B\-tree instead of an R\-tree\.
+Aurora MySQL also supports spatial indexing on InnoDB tables, similar to that offered by MySQL 5\.7\.
+Spatial indexing improves query performance on large datasets for queries that use spatial data\.
+Aurora MySQL uses a different indexing strategy than MySQL, using a space\-filling curve on a B\-tree instead of an R\-tree\.

 The following data definition language \(DDL\) statements are supported for creating indexes on columns that use spatial data types\.

 ### CREATE TABLE<a name="Aurora.AuroraMySQL.Spatial.create_table"></a>

  You can use the SPATIAL INDEX keywords in a CREATE TABLE statement to add a spatial index to a column in a new table\.
-For example:
+Following is an example\.

 ```
 CREATE TABLE test (shape POLYGON NOT NULL, SPATIAL INDEX(shape));